If you apply by the relevant January deadline, and fulfil the eligibility criteria, you will be automatically considered.

 Information about the full range of funding available (including a search tool to help identify which scholarships you may be eligible for, and any additional application requirements) can be found in the Fees and funding section.

-The Ruskin is pleased to announce that it is offering up to three Erna Plachte Scholarships, each of £5,000, to MFA students in the 2018-19 academic year.
-These will be competitive among applicants, based upon the quality of the application.
-All applicants to the MFA will automatically be considered for these scholarships.
+The Ruskin is pleased to announce that it offered three Erna Plachte Scholarships, each of £5,000, to MFA students in the 2019-20 academic year.
+These were competitive among applicants, based upon the quality of the application.
+All applicants to the MFA are automatically considered for these scholarships.

 NEON supports the MFA programme at The Ruskin School of Art with a NEON Grant for a Greek national.
 For more information please visit the link here http://neon.org.gr/en/creativity/academic-scholarships .

-Additional funding opportunities may also be offered by your department.
-Department scholarships are included in the funding search tool, with links to further information.
+Additional funding opportunities may also be offered by your College.
+College scholarships are included in the funding search tool, with links to further information.

 For information on funding and costs please click here